simoschip2000/TextToSoundfileAndCCode/README.md

 ```

 # Usage
 Modify the "listOfStrings" in the "Generator.py" file for your needs.
 Also set the right voice according to your language and your preferences.
+Then execute the python3 script.

 # Output
 The output files are located in the "output" folder.
 Include the "voiceOutputNumbers.h" in your C project and easily access the right ".wav" file.